richardTowers/verify-tech-docs/source/documentation/glossary/glossary.md

 It may also contain historical values for these attributes.

-The [identity provider](glossary-identity-provider) that verified the user's identity provides the matching dataset.
+The [identity provider](#glossary-identity-provider) that verified the user's identity provides the matching dataset.
 The identity provider verifies the information in the matching dataset (except gender).
-The hub forwards it to the government service’s [matching-service](#glossary-matching-service) so the government service can perform matching.
+The hub forwards the matching dataset to the government service’s [matching-service](#glossary-matching-service) so the government service can perform matching.

 It’s optional for users to provide gender.
 Where provided, gender is not verified by the identity provider.
 It’s used for matching purposes only.